-If you’re a graduating high school senior who may be thinking about making a change to where you’ll be attending this fall or perhaps you’re a undergraduate rethinking launching your career and instead thinking it’s time to attend graduate school—I want to reassure you- there are universities accepting applications for Fall 2020.
-Traditionally we refer to this as “rolling admissions” – but this year- things are different and there are still many spaces available for Fall 2020 and universities that will offer a quality experience.
+If you’re a graduating high school senior who may be already thinking about making a change to where you’ll be attending this fall or perhaps you’re a undergraduate rethinking launching your career and instead thinking it’s time to attend graduate school—I want to reassure you- there are universities accepting applications for Fall 2021.
+Traditionally we refer to this as “rolling admissions” – but this year- things are again different and there are still many spaces available for Fall 2021 and universities that will offer a quality experience.

 Perhaps there was a change in family finances, a discomfort over the uncertainty of public health or you don’t want to enroll in an online setting, there are many choices remaining.
 For those who procrastinated entirely – this blog is for you as well.

 There are many reasons why some high school students may have arrived late to the college admissions process, and for some educational plans were derailed due to COVID-10.
-With 3900+ colleges and universities in the US alone, there are about 700 continue to accept applications to the class of 2024.
+With 3900+ colleges and universities in the US alone, there are a few hundred campuses continuing to accept applications to the class of 2025.

 According to the National Association of College Admissions Counselors, this NACAC comprehensive link provides a comprehensive list.

 The link has access to 700+ colleges with a robust search engine across a variety of variables.
 There are many selective campuses that continue to accept applications for freshman and transfers.
 Please see my earlier blog on handling a transfer application.

 COLLEGE ADMISSIONS — ARE YOU THINKING ABOUT TRANSFERRING- WHAT TO KNOW ABOUT UNDERGRADUATE TRANSFER APPLICATIONS